|

 This wine store in Heathrow has been in

-business for seven years.
+business for a number of years.

 Voted best wine store in Orlando in 2005 by